MLNdlovu/VOICE-ASSISSTANT-CALENDAR/README.md

 ## 📋 Voice Commands

-### 1. Book a Code Clinic Slot
+### 1. Book a Meeting
 ```
-"Book a slot on 2024-03-01 at 10:00 for Python help"
+"Book a meeting on 2024-03-01 at 10:00 for project discussion"
-"Schedule a session at 2:30 PM for algorithms"
+"Schedule a session at 2:30 PM for team sync"
-"I want to book a clinic for data structures"
+"I want to book a slot for code review"
 ```
 **Parameters extracted**: Date, Time, Topic

-### 2. Cancel a Booking
+### 2. Cancel a Meeting
 ```
-"Cancel my booking on 2024-03-01 at 10:00"
+"Cancel my meeting on 2024-03-01 at 10:00"
 "Unbook my appointment"
 ```
 **Parameters extracted**: Date, Time